Basel-nj/Template-Three/README.md

 # Template-Three
-a website template utilizing the latest CSS advancements such as flexbox, grid, transforms, and animations the template is responsive designs that adapt to any screen size . it had built by using HTML CSS .
+a website template utilizing the latest CSS advancements such as flexbox, grid, transforms, and animations the template is responsive designs that adapt to any screen size . it had built by using HTML CSS and javascript.

 ## Features